Introduction and Purpose

 Complainant & General Manager

 In-person meeting takes place at the facility between the complainant and the General Manager, as scheduled.
 No written record of the meeting's content or outcomes has been provided in the correspondence chain.
+During the meeting, the complaint disclosed additional incidents of racial harassment experienced at the facility.
+These incidents are not detailed in the complainant's SAR data.

 -